 Only ONE Chancellor nominee may be selected as a QuARMS candidate from within each school's respective nomination guidelines (above).

 **Schools that are permitted only one Chancellor's nominee (graduating class size less than 250), will have the option to nominate one additional Chancellor's nominee provided one of the two nominees is a QuARMS candidate.

 Schools that over-nominate will be contacted by Queen's and asked to confirm ONE candidate.

-What does the Admissions Committee look for in a QuARMS Candidate?
+What do you look for in a QuARMS Candidate?

 - Are nominated for a Chancellor's Scholarship

 - Have outstanding academic performance

 - Have demonstrated participation in extracurricular activities during high school

 - Have attributes in leadership, critical and creative thinking, curiosity, integrity and altruism